-The Skull Base Surgery Fellowship in the Department of Neurological Surgery at The Ohio State University offers advanced comprehensive training in skull base surgery.
-The fellowship is designed for those individuals who are planning a full-time academic career with a special interest and emphasis in open and endoscopic endonasal skull base surgery.
+The skull base neurosurgery fellowship at The Ohio State University offers comprehensive training in expanded endoscopic and open cranial base surgery.
+The fellowship is designed for individuals planning to pursue an academic career with an emphasis on complex skull base surgery.

 How to Apply

 To apply for The Ohio State University Skull Base Surgery Fellowship, please send the following materials: